Community: Where We Learn From Each Other

 A Swiss Immigrant Serves Refugees With Love.

-My name is Jean-Michelle and I’m from Geneva, Switzerland.
+My name is Jean-Michel and I’m from Geneva, Switzerland.
 I moved to the U.S. about six and a half years ago.
 I’ve always been an architect and specialized in commercial buildings and luxury hotels.
 Since moving, I transitioned to residential because it’s a good way for me to learn the rules in a new country.

 My wife and I decided to move to Arizona because I wanted to be self-employed and enjoy the freedom that comes with that.
 We also had a strong desire to serve.
 My mother in-law had terminal cancer and after praying, we felt strongly that we needed to come and help her.
 My family and I moved here with almost nothing, just some luggage for each of us.
 We took care of her for three years, and then we went back to Switzerland.
 But once in Switzerland, I had the feeling we had to come back, to pack up and sell everything we had.
 We moved back in about three months.
 It was a miracle.
 I got my green card the week before we left.